Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Captive portal start detection

 The captive portal will only be activated if the first *WiFi::begin* fails.
-Sketch can detect with the [*AutoConnect::onDetect*](api.md#ondetect) funciton that the captive portal has started.
+Sketch can detect with the [*AutoConnect::onDetect*](api.md#ondetect) function that the captive portal has started.
 For example, the sketch can be written like as follows that turns on the LED at the start captive portal.

 ```arduino hl_lines="3 13"
 AutoConnect Portal;